Growth & Care

 Accent, Shade, Vertical Accent

 Spring Snow Flowering Crab is blanketed in stunning clusters of fragrant white flowers along the branches in mid spring, which emerge from distinctive shell pink flower buds before the leaves.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The pointy leaves turn yellow in fall.
-The fruit is not ornamentally significant.